bradykelly/obsidian-dell/areas/writing/articles/PNPM/Why use PNPM.md

 A nearly constant aspect of each project is that Node, other services, and transpilers resolve package imports in code to locations in the project's `node_modules` folder.
 This means NPM will always download and store every package in this folder.
 Now PNPM saves large amounts of disk space by creating **hard links** (a variation of a file shortcut) in `node_modules` that point to the global store.

+This is evident when switching the package manager for Tailwind CSS to PNPM and running `pnpm install`.
+The whole operation took 27 seconds and built a `node_modules` hive of